Frequently asked Questions (FAQs)

 What causes Molar Hypomin?

 Research has produced lots of hints that the problem isn't primarily genetic and instead has something to do with illness in infants – in other words, health disruptions (affecting the whole body) somehow damage the developing tooth.
 But we still don't know whether it’s the illness itself or perhaps the medicines used to treat the illness that’s to blame.
-It’s also a mystery why some molars can escape "scot free" while others in the same mouth get clobbered, but scientists in Melbourne think they've sniffed out a useful clue about this recently (read more).
+It’s also a mystery why some molars can escape "scot free" while others in the same mouth get clobbered, but scientists in Melbourne think they've sniffed out a useful clue about this enigma (read more).
 All studies point to the cause being complex so it seems likely that several things must act together to cause Molar Hypomin, rather than there being just one nasty culprit.
 Clearly, there is a strong need for more research in this area.

 Why these teeth and not others?

 Will the problem pass on to my kid's children?

 Current research has produced no suggestion that Molar Hypomin has a strong genetic foundation.
 Most notably, twin studies reveal little difference in Molar Hypomin occurrences (concordance) between identical and nonidentical twins.
 So, in contrast to another D3 called AI, there is no concern about it being passed on down the family tree.
 And whilst youngies might be forgiven for referring to their Hypomin teeth as "mutant", this is not the case technically speaking.

 How is Molar Hypomin diagnosed?